 Another case of losing yourself is forgetting what YOU like to do.
 An active interest in each other’s hobbies is good but don’t do it at the cost of missing out on what makes you happy.
 Watching a soccer game is fun but if going for a classical concert makes you happy, go for it!

 Don’t wait for your partner to offer; make a suggestion.
 Set aside time each week to participate in activities that you enjoy.
-Enrol in a new class, join a book club or just catch up on some old hobby – whatever you choose to do, do it because you want to.
+Enroll in a new class, join a book club or just catch up on some old hobby – whatever you choose to do, do it because you want to.

 Being yourself is not easy in a romantic setting as often your expectations and those of your partner supersede the realities of imperfection.
-Even if you are in a steady relationship or marriage, make it a point to be honest with yourself at all times.
+Even if you are in a steady relationship or marriage, make it a point, to be honest with yourself at all times.
 That is the first step towards being yourself and being an individual – even as part of a couple.